Variational Quantum Algorithms: Challenges and potential solutions

-{\it Ansatz strategies.} Another strategy for preventing BPs is using structured ansatze which are problem-inspired.
+\item{Ansatz strategies.} Another strategy for preventing BPs is using structured ansatzes which are problem-inspired.
 The goal here is to restrict the space explored by the ansatz during the optimization.
-As discussed in Section~\ref{sec:ansatze}, the UCC ansatz for VQE of the quantum alternating operator ansatz~\cite{qaoa2014,nasaQAOA2019} for optimization are problem-inspired ansatze which are usually trainable even when randomly initialized.
-Other ansatz strategies include the proposals in~\cite{verdon2019learning} to learning a mixed state, where one leverages knowledge of the target Hamiltonian to create a Hamiltonian variational ansatz.
+As discussed in the section on ansatzes, the UCC ansatz for VQE of the quantum alternating operator ansatz~\cite{qaoa2014,nasaQAOA2019} for optimization are problem-inspired ansatzes which are usually trainable even when randomly initialized.
+Other ansatz strategies include the proposals in Ref.~\cite{verdon2019learning} to learning a mixed state, where one leverages knowledge of the target Hamiltonian to create a Hamiltonian variational ansatz.
 In addition, Refs.~\cite{bharti2020iterative,bharti2020quantum} presented an approach where the ansatz for the solution is $\ket{\psi\left(\{c_\mu\}\right)} = \sum_\mu c_\mu \ket{\psi_\mu}$, for a fixed set of states $\{\ket{\psi_\mu}\}$ determined by the problem at hand.
-Here the optimization over the coefficients $\{c_\mu\}$ can be solved using a quadratically constrained quadratic program.

-Finally, we remark that along with ansatz strategies there are other ways of potentially addressing BPs.
-These include optimizers tailored to mitigate the effect of BPs~\cite{anand2020natural}, using local cost functions~\cite{cerezo2020variational}, or employing an architecture such as the Quantum Convolutional Neural Network, which has been shown to avoid BPs~\cite{pesah2020absence}.
+Here the optimization over the coefficients $\{c_\mu\}$ can be solved using a quadratically constrained quadratic program. \end{itemize} Finally, we remark that along with ansatz strategies there are other ways of potentially addressing BPs.
+These include optimizers tailored to mitigate the effect of BPs~\cite{anand2020natural}, local cost functions~\cite{cerezo2020variational}, or architectures such as the QCNN, which has been shown to avoid BPs~\cite{pesah2020absence}.